solkimicreb/react-stax/examples/docs/src/pages/home/content.md

 The state management API has two functions:

-* `store` creates reactive stores, which store your data.
+* `store` creates reactive stores for your data.
 * `view` creates reactive views, which re-render when the data mutates.

-You can store any kind of data in your stores and mutate them in any way, the necessary components will always re-render to reflect the new data.
-You could store a mix of deeply nested objects, arrays and Maps, you could add dynamic properties or `delete` them, or maybe use computed getters or inheritance.
+You can put anything in your stores and mutate them in arbitrary way, the necessary components will always re-render to reflect the new state.
+You could store a mix of deeply nested objects with arrays and maps.
+You could add or delete properties dynamically or even use computed getters or inheritance.

 The possibilities are endless, learn more about typical state management patterns in the <span id="state-link"></span>.